SuaYoo/gundb-react-express-auth-example/README.md

 - [x] change password
 - [x] update user profile
 - [x] multi-tab session syncing
+- [x] access control
-- [x] access control--only allow logged in users to update areas
+  - only allows logged in users to update the app by creating an "app user"
+  - this method needs a server to work. see [Server README](./server/README.md) for details
-- [ ] user list
+- [ ] list user profiles in UI
+- [ ] restrict puts altogether with https://github.com/zrrrzzt/bullet-catcher

 no-style styled. it's ugly but it "works"